Edenzzzz/Stable-Diffusion-for-book-cover-generation/README.md

-# Stable-diffusion-for-book-cover-generation
-## In this project, I fine-tuned Stable Diffusion on Goodread's best books dataset to test the model's transfer learning ability.
-Preliminary results show that the model cannot render text after fine-tuning, showing that the latent space is not disentangled regarding text/objects to render.
+# Stable diffusion for book cover generation

+## Results
-## Results (using simple prompts; fixed latent code and random seed; will be improved soon as I fine-tune text encoder and Unet together on more data for more epochs)
+(using simple prompts; fixed latent code and random seed; will be improved soon as I fine-tune text encoder and Unet together on more data for more epochs)
+- Preliminary results show that the model cannot render text after fine-tuning, showing that the latent space is not disentangled regarding text/objects to render.
+- Training Unet(the denoising component) improve face and background rendering
+- Training the text encoder let the model better captures the concept of book cover from text.
+- FID score might be improved when training Unet and text encoder together (now it deteriorates during training).
+It’s also possible that the model transferred “knowledge” not contained in the training set.
+- Future work should focus on decorrelating the latent codes.
+A possible solution is the ECCV 2022 best paper about Partial Distance correlations.

 1. Original model (Stable Diffusion V1.5)
 ![image](https://user-images.githubusercontent.com/87317405/209904767-8c74d1c0-e7d8-4145-bade-c3a51cf7721c.png)